 will be collecting mittens and gloves that will be donated

 to our local D.C.F.S. office in Elgin for them to give this winter.
+All sizes are needed.

 We will collect new mittens and gloves (100 hats have already been donated!)

-before and after each weekend service in the atrium at Willow Creek South Barrington
+before and after each weekend service in the atrium at Willow Creek South Barrington.

 Just look for the balloons to find us.
 Hope to see you there.